 You can also change an array item by reassigning the value at a given index.
 Let's say that test2

 tripped up a lots of kids and you decide to give a new test.
-You can replace the test2
+You can replace the test2 score with the

-score by using the following: scores[1] = newTest2;
+newTest2 score by using the following: scores[1] = newTest2;

 Just set the array index you want to change to the new value!